 If you click on one of these circles, it will open up the view for you to look at.
 These can be useful if you’re looking for spectacular viewing points or somewhere to have a picnic.

-Using waypoint 17 again as an example, you can see there are lots of little blue circles to the west of my waypoint.
+Using waypoint 17 again as an example, you can see lots of little blue circles to the west of my waypoint.

 If I click on one, this is what happens: